giladgray/jquery.editable/README.md

 </div>
 ```

-The plugin can be enabled by calling `.editable()` on a jQuery selector, or preferably by using the `data-` attribute API described below.
+The plugin can be enabled by calling `.editable()` on a jQuery selector, or preferably by using the `data-toggle` attribute API described below.

 ```js
 $('.editable').editable()